jalexcole/worldwindjs/README.md

 # WorldWindJS
+[![NPM](https://img.shields.io/npm/v/worldwindjs.svg)](https://www.npmjs.com/package/worldwindjs)

 ## A community supported and enhanced Web WorldWind library

-[![NPM](https://img.shields.io/npm/v/worldwindjs.svg)](https://www.npmjs.com/package/worldwindjs)

 __WorldWindJS__ is a fork of the popular [Web WorldWind](https://github.com/NASAWorldWind/WebWorldWind) library from NASA and ESA.
-This fork provides a release channel for builds based on the latest fixes and features from the WebWorldWind's develop branch plus several enhancements from the WorldWind community.
+This fork provides a release channel for builds based on the latest fixes and features from WebWorldWind's develop branch plus several enhancements from the WorldWind community.

 ### Enhancements include:

-- A template for creating geo-browser web apps with Bootstrap and Knockout.
+- A template for creating geo-browser web apps with Bootstrap and Knockout (apps/worldwind-app-template).
 - Keyboard navigation controls for the globe
 - Improved the resolution of Bing imagery
 - Support for a translucent night-image